How To Get Eyelash Glue Off Eyelids Without Makeup Remover

 As an alternative to the hot shower above, consider doing a smaller-scale face steam.

-This doesn’t require you to get into the shower and wet your hair before bed, which can really extend your night-time routine at a time when you’re probably already tired and just want to go to bed.
+Which can really extend your nighttime routine at a time when you’re probably already tired and just want to go to bed.

 For a face steam, you’ll need the following: